alok-ai-lab/DeepInsight3D_pkg/README.md

 # DeepInsight3D
 DeepInsight3D package to deal with multi-omics or multi-layered data

 DeepInsight3D has 3 main components.
-1) it converts multi-layered non-image samples (such as multi-omics) into colored image-forms (i.e. 3D image samples).
-2) The images are applied to convolutional neural network (CNN).
-3) It can also perform element selection via CNN, such as using class-activation maps (CAMs).
+1) conversion of multi-layered non-image samples (such as multi-omics) into colored image-forms (i.e. 3D image samples).
+2) processing colored images to convolutional neural network (CNN).
+3) Element selection via CNN, such as using class-activation maps (CAMs).

 This approach builds a 3D-image by arranging similar elements (or genes) together and dissimilar apart, and then by mapping the multi-layered non-image values on to these aligned pixel locations.
 This approach employs CNN for element or gene selection on non-image data.